-It’s Worth Spending on These Things When You Travel
+It’s Worth Spending Extra on These 4 Things When You Travel

 You’ve probably read articles that tell you how to save on your travels.
-I have written those before too; this time, I’ll tell you what’s worth spending more on.
+I have written those before too; this time, I’ll tell you what’s worth spending extra on.
 It can save you a world of pain or simply make you a more responsible traveller.

 A common tip when booking flights is to use Skyscanner, Momondo or Google Flights to find the best fares.
 These sites compare results from both online travel agencies (OTAs) and airline websites and the former usually provide the lowest fares, if only by a few dollars.

 However, I usually book directly with airlines.
 For one, requests for special meals, award flights and other assistance are certain to go through.
-If shit happens, it’s also easier to deal with airline representatives than with OTAs.
+If sh*t happens, it’s also easier to deal with airline representatives than with OTAs.
 My friends have described the horror of airport desk agents telling them to contact their travel agent when their early-morning flights were cancelled.
 For me, it’s worth spending extra on travel fares just for the peace of mind.
 Speaking of trouble, you’ve got to read the next section.